+Course code 379

+URL http://eclass.uowm.gr/courses/MECH233/

+Recommended Prerequisites ChemistryPhysicsThermodynamics

-Course code 379 URL http://eclass.uowm.gr/courses/MECH233/ Recommended Prerequisites Chemistry Physics Thermodynamics Materials Science and Technology I Materials Science and Technology II Heat Transfer Course content Energy resources sector and environmental impact, Materials for Catalytic Applications - Heterogeneous catalysis, kinetics, external and internal diffusion phenomena in heterogeneous catalyst systems - Catalyst synthesis methods - Methods for physicochemical and surface characterization of catalysts - Morphology and physicochemical properties of catalysts - Active Sites - action & Catalyst selection - Compensation effect-Deactivation and Regeneration - Applications of catalytic processes in energy (hydrogen production, synthetic fuels via Fischer-Tropsch, CO2 activation, ammonia synthesis) and in the environment (exhaust emission from mobile and stationary sources - three-phase catalytic converter, decomposition / reduction, photocatalysis remediation / groundwater / liquid waste).
-Materials for fuel cells - Basic principles of electrochemistry -Electrochemical membrane reactors - Fuel cells - Batteries Electrochemical gas sensors - Applications electrochemistry in energy and environment.
-Materials for wind turbines and photovoltaic systems.
-Special Issues -Treatment of industrial wastes / by products towards the for synthesis of new products (circular economy - examples) - Advanced materials for energy and environmental applications (nano materials / nanocomposites) Upon successful completion of this course, students will be able to: know the special characteristics of specific catalytic & electrochemical processes related to energy and environmental applications Understand the relationship of the materials manufacturing method on their structure and properties understand the effect of the physicochemical properties of selected materials on the process performance competences to be acquired:
+Materials Science and Technology I Materials Science and Technology II Heat Transfer Course content Energy resources sector and environmental impact, Materials for Catalytic Applications - Heterogeneous kinetics, external and internal phenomena in heterogeneous catalyst systems - Catalyst synthesis methods - Methods for physicochemical and surface characterization of catalysts - Morphology and physicochemical properties of catalysts - Applications of catalytic processes in energy (hydrogen production, synthetic fuels via Fischer-Tropsch, CO2 activation, the environment synthesis) and in (decomposition / reduction, photocatalysis - water remediation / groundwater / liquid waste).
+Materials for fuel cells - Basic principles of electrochemistry -Thermodynamics and kinetics of electrochemical reactions - Electrochemical membrane reactors - Fuel cells -Batteries - Electrochemical gas sensors - Applications of electrochemistry in energy and environment.
+Special Issues - Treatment of industrial wastes / by products towards the for synthesis of new products (circular economy examples) - Advanced materials for energy and environmental applications materials (nano nanocomposites) Expected learning Upon successful completion of this course, students will be outcomes and able to: competences to be know the special characteristics of specific catalytic & acquired: electrochemical processes related to energy environmental applications Understand the relationship of the materials manufacturing method on their structure and properties understand the effect of the physicochemical properties of selected materials on the process performance Understand the concept of sustainability in the development of materials for energy and environmental applications.